CelestialScripter/E-commerce-website-Admin-panel-/README.md

 1.You may check numerous products at once and manage and track all of your orders with the help of the admin panel.</br>

 2.The order summary can provide you with information on the orders your clients have placed, including:
-  Summary of the products ordered by your customer.
+  Summary of the products ordered by your customer.</br>

 3.Customer details such as their names, shipping address, contact number, and email id.